wptrainingteam/learn-wp-content/block-course-cohort/week-06.md

 You'll notice there are a few differences between the return in the `Edit` component and the `save` function.

 1. Instead of `useBlockProps()` you use `useBlockProps.save()`.
 This will return the subset of the block attributes needed for the `save` function.
-2. Instead of `RichText` you use `RichText.Content` and you don't need any `onChange` handler.
-Again, this is because you only need to save the content of the `RichText` component.
-3. There are no `InspectorControls`, because those are only needed in the editor.
+2. There are no `InspectorControls`, because those are only needed in the editor.

-[Note] This is the main reason the `Edit` component is referred to as a component, vs the `save` function.
-A component does more than just return markup, whereas a function just returns markup.
-It's a small but important distinction.

 Your updated save function should look like this: